 Durex Fetherlite Ultra-Thin

-Unlike Ansell’s Zero and Skyn condoms, Durex Fetherlites are made from natural latex.
+Unlike Ansell’s Zero condoms, Durex Fetherlites are made from natural latex.

 Fetherlites are available in a range of box sizes, meaning you can make a saving by buying in larger quantities.

-Whilst priced higher than regular condoms, they’re a great condom and an attractive option at roughly half the price of the similarly thin Ansell Zero or Skyn condoms and certainly place them up there as one of the best condoms available in Australia.
+Whilst priced higher than regular condoms, they’re one of the best condoms available and are an attractive option at roughly half the price of the similarly thin Ansell Zero or Skyn condoms and certainly place them up there as one of the best condoms available in Australia.

 - Super thin wall for heightened sensation